Bug #37

 I think this solves a lot of the problems I see with "always open a query buffer": Often, I /msg bots to get some information, and I don't want to have a query open for their reply then.
 I also don't want to have that displayed in the status buffer, because I really hate the fact that in WeeChat I always have to switch my current buffer to read the reply.

-#4 Updated by EgS about 16 years ago
+#4 Updated by EgS almost 17 years ago

 I don't really like that Idea.